 The Mindich Child Health and Development Institute (MCHDI) is a translational research enterprise, which seeks to improve the knowledge base and therapies for pediatric diseases.
 Our research focuses on asthma and allergies, obesity and diabetes, cardiovascular disease, neurodevelopmental disorders, and more.

-MCHDI provides an intellectually rich and supportive environment for fostering collaborative scientific investigation and Mount Sinai’s “bench to bedside” philosophy, as well as training the next generation of scientific leaders in pediatric medicine.
-Our researchers receive more than $45 million annually.
+MCHDI provides an intellectually rich and supportive environment for fostering collaborative scientific investigation and Mount Sinai’s “bench to bedside” philosophy, as well as training the next generation of scientific leaders in child health research.